zainabmirkar/100DaysOfDevOps/Kubernetes/Helm/Day 28 Helm and Helm Charts.md

 - Create your own helm charts.
 - Push them to helm repository.
 - Download and use the existing ones.
+- Instead of deploying the same yaml files into different clusters, you can make your own chart to re-deploy the same application across multiple clusters.

 ## 'helm search': Finding Charts